Private Practice (TV series): Location

-Private Practice films a lot of their exterior shots (as well as some of their outdoor storylines) in Santa Monica, California.
-The Oceanside Group building can be found at the corner of 4th and Wilshire in Santa Monica, California.
-Addison Montgomery and Sam Bennett live in rare Malibu beachfront houses right on the sand, which in reality would cost upwards of $4 million each.
+Private Practice filmed many of its exterior shots, as well as some outdoor storylines, in Santa Monica, California.
+The Oceanside Wellness Group building is located at the corner of 4th and Wilshire in Santa Monica.
+Characters Addison Montgomery and Sam Bennett are depicted as living in beachfront houses in Malibu, California, which in reality would cost upwards of $4 million each.